ShiftAlpha/logistechs-website/README.md

-# Logistechs Website

-## Purpose
-This Flutter web application is a precursor to the Logistechs web app, replicating the design and functionality of the [Muvyr website](https://muvyr.com/).
-It serves as a marketing and information website for Logistechs, a digital logistics platform designed to power African road freight operations.

 ## Project Overview
 Logistechs is a comprehensive, integrated platform that combines Transport Management, Resource Planning, Route Optimization, and Fleet Management software into a centralized solution for road freight operators across Africa.